srjturner/abdicate/README.md

 Construct a new DI context.

-__filepaths__    An array of absolute paths which indicate the directories containing your modules to scan.
+__filepaths__    An array of absolute paths which indicate the directories containing the modules to scan.

 ### Context Properties